nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       .. figure:: /images/nrf_desktop_gaming_mouse_bottom.svg
          :alt: nRF Desktop gaming mouse (bottom view)

-      The switch is located at the bottom side of the gaming mouse, close to the optical sensor.
+      The switch is located at the bottom of the gaming mouse, close to the optical sensor.
       The mouse uses this switch also for changing dongle and Bluetooth LE peers, as described in the `Bluetooth LE peer control`_ section.

    .. tab:: Desktop mouse